shawngraham/presentations/u-o-fail.md

 ---

+Project for today:

-The Parable of Heritage Crowd
++ the parable of Heritage Crowd
++ the Lunatick Moment
+  + quite possibly, some other fails too
++ a taxonomy of fails
++ fail & privilege
++ fail gloriously

 ---